Flames burn throughout the powerful new environmental documentary, Anthropocene: The Human Epoch.

 Anthropocene doesn’t claim a specific solution is forthcoming, but it does present us with enough examples of how people have changed the world to make the strongest possible case for change — while there’s still something left to save.

 For more: Anthropocene: The Human Epoch is the latest effort from The Anthropocene Project, an ongoing multipart film/book/museum project examining human influence on the Earth.
-The film is currently touring the country in limited release.
-Playdates can be found here.
+The film is currently available on several video-on-demand platforms.